rrhew/rhew-lab/content/publication/2016d-sparc/index.md

 ---
-abstract: The Montreal Protocol (MP) controls the production and consumption of carbon tetrachloride (CCl4 or CTC) and other ozone-depleting substances (ODSs) for emissive uses.
-CCl4 is a major ODS, accounting for about 12% of the globally averaged inorganic chlorine and bromine in the stratosphere, compared to 14% for CFC-12 in 2012.
+abstract: CCl4 is a major ODS, accounting for about 12% of the globally averaged inorganic chlorine and bromine in the stratosphere, compared to 14% for CFC-12 in 2012.
 In spite of the MP controls, there are large ongoing emissions of CCl4 into the atmosphere.
 Estimates of emissions from various techniques ought to yield similar numbers.
-However, the recent WMO/UNEP Scientific Assessment of Ozone Depletion estimated a 2007-2012 CCl4 bottom-up emission of 1-4 Gg/year (1-4 kilotonnes/year), based on country-by-country reports to UNEP, and a global top-down emissions estimate of 57 Gg/ year, based on atmospheric measurements.
-This 54 Gg/year difference has not been explained...
-These new CCl4 emissions estimates from the workshop make considerable progress toward closing the emissions discrepancy.
-The new industrial bottom-up emissions estimate (15 Gg/year total) includes emissions from chloromethanes plants (13 Gg/year) and feedstock fugitive emissions (2 Gg/year).
-When combined with legacy emissions and unreported inadvertent emissions, this could be up to 25 Gg/year.
-Top-down emissions estimates are-  global 40 (25-55) Gg/year, gradient 30 (25-35) Gg/year, and regional 21 (14-28) Gg/year.
-While the new bottom-up value is still less than the aggregated top-down values, these estimates reconcile the CCl4 budget discrepancy when considered at the edges of their uncertainties.
+However, the recent WMO-UNEP Scientific Assessment of Ozone Depletion estimated a 2007-2012 CCl4 bottom-up emission of 1-4 Gg per year (1-4 kilotonnes per year), based on country-by-country reports to UNEP, and a global top-down emissions estimate of 57 Gg per year, based on atmospheric measurements.
+This 54 Gg per year difference has not been explained.

 slides: null
 url_pdf: https://www.sparc-climate.org/publications/sparc-reports/sparc-report-no7